cs375williams/hw0-preliminaries/README.md

 Follow the instructions in the `setup.md` file in this directory.

-The instructions in `setup.md` will also explain how to clone this repo so you can access the `.ipynb` files below on your local machine.
+The instructions in `setup.md` will also explain how to clone this repo locally so you can access the `.ipynb` files below on your local machine.

 **Optional but recommended:** Jupyter notebook tutorial.